m9i/teacher_directory/README.md

 ## Installation

 see the install guid on .github/workflow
-> I uploaded all the staticfiles needed for this project in the app/core/static which makes the project Javascript libs more than Python.
+> I uploaded all the staticfiles needed for this project in the app/core/static which have made the project Javascript libs more than Python.

 Install the dependencies and devDependencies and start the server.